grahamstark/ScottishTaxBenefitModel.jl/docs/adding_data_and_updating.md

 This tries to bring together everything in the convoluted steps needed to add a year's worth of data to the model (FRS/SHS), uprate the variables and create a new weighting target dataset.

 This is *convoluted*.
-I don't remember Taxben being this hard.Ideally I'd automate much of this - I had a brief go using some of the APIs for grabbing ONS data, but didn't get far.
+I don't remember Taxben being this hard.
+Ideally I'd automate much of this - I had a brief go using some of the APIs for grabbing ONS data, but didn't get far.

 Always keep running the test suite while you're doing this.

-## 1. ADDING an new FRS
+## 1. ADDING a new FRS

 ## 2. Matching in a new SHS